The barbet is French in origin and is pronounced bar-bay (as in buffet), its name derives from `barbe` the French for beard.

 Its non-moulting coat often makes the barbet a consideration for those with allergies but it should be noted that there are many factors which trigger allergies and it is essential to spend some time in a home with barbets before any decision can be made as to their suitability.

-The barbet has an average lifespan of 12 years.
+The barbet has an average lifespan of 10 to 12 years.

 The barbet is an active breed with a working past and benefit from regular exercise and stimulation.